laharrari/Lumpia-World/README.md

     S3 bucket without the gross looking link.
     4. Setup my Git with AWS CodePipeline so when I make changes to the site's repository it'll update the S3 bucket, which in return updates the site live.

+Notes:

+    - I created a seperate CSS file for the animated menu button just because there was so much to it, I wanted to decompose it.